AndreCornejo/ELSpring2018/doc/Readme.md

-This directory is for all documentation related to my work.
+This directory is for all documentation related to any of my work.